 Step 6 – Choose Payment Method

 To set up your payment, click on Settings > Payments and find a suitable option for you.
 By default, Shopify pre-selects and displays PayPal as its first payment option.
-But if this doesn’t work for you, there are a library of other options.
+But if this doesn’t work for you, there is a library of other options.

 Shopify provides payment flexibility in case you are not comfortable with PayPal.
 There are several third-party payment providers like PayStack, CashEnvoy, 2Checkout Adyen, Bogus Gateway, Authorize.net, Airpay, etc.

-While most of these payment providers have location-limits based on the country they operate in, Shopify does well by recommending payment providers based on which would suit you best.
+While most of these payment providers have location limits based on the country they operate in, Shopify does well by recommending payment providers based on which would suit you best.